stacklok/sigstore-the-hard-way/src/04-rekor.md

 OK, successfully used password, moving on...

-Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.
+Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorization.

 Set root password?
 [Y/n] n
  ... skipping.